dumithsalinda/neuro_fuzzy_multiagent/README.md

 - Place new agent tests in `tests/agents/`, environment tests in `tests/environments/`, etc.
 - Each subfolder contains an `__init__.py` for pytest discovery.
 - Example: To test a new agent, add `test_my_agent.py` to `tests/agents/`.
-- Update imports to use relative paths (e.g., `from .dummy_agent import DummyAgent`).
+- Update imports to use relative paths (e.g., `from neuro_fuzzy_multiagent.core.agents.dummy_agent import DummyAgent`).

 ---